 What I love most about Mazey Eddings’s novels is her cast of fantastic characters that feel authentic and relatable.
 While Harper, from her debut novel A Brush with Love, remains my favorite of her characters, I loved Lizzie.
 Dealing with her ADHD, she feels too much, she says too much, and she uses baking (and sex) to filter her energy.
 She runs away from attachment and relationships (except for her three best friends), she changes jobs continuously, and she’s been told she is a disaster from a young age.
 And then she meets Rake, stable and workaholic, who didn’t expect to have his life completely changed by a woman he barely knows.
 Despite their differences, Rake and Lizzie are adorable as they get to know each other and pretend that they are not attracted to each other.

 If you are looking for a fun, romantic, and well-written novel with fantastic characters and lots of spice then Lizzie Blake’s Best Mistake is the one for you!

-A huge thank you to Steven and Hodder & Stoughton for inviting me to join the blog tour and providing me with a beautiful copy of the book.
+A huge thank you to Headline Eternal and NetGalley for providing me with a proof of the novel.